ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/centos-apache.md

 sudo yum install http://rpms.remirepo.net/enterprise/remi-release-7.rpm sudo yum install yum-utils
 ```
+###  d.
+Apache
-**Apache:** Apache should come pre-installed with your server.
+Apache should come pre-installed with your server.
 If it's not, install it with:

 ```sh
 yum install httpd